 Throughout the year, the calendar is packed full of food events and festivals.
-The good food doesn't just stop in Guernsey though, a short trip to one of our sister islands of Herm, Sark and Alderney will be sure to delight the senses.
+The good food doesn't just stop in Guernsey though.
+A short trip to one of our sister islands of Herm, Sark and Alderney will delight the senses.

 Events & festivals

-From farmer's markets to summer shows, food festivals and town carnivals, Guernsey is ready to entertain you.
-Outdoor concerts and productions utilise the very best locations with both Candie Gardens and Castle Cornet offering a unique atmosphere and breath-taking backdrops.
+From farmers' markets to summer shows, food festivals and town carnivals, Guernsey is ready to entertain you.
+Outdoor concerts and productions use the very best locations with both Candie Gardens and Castle Cornet offering a unique atmosphere and breath-taking backdrops.

 Floral Guernsey Festival Weeks and Walking Weeks in both spring and autumn offer visitors a change to explore the island on foot with the help of a guide.
 There are weekly markets and rural rambles, summer shows and food festivals, but for a real Guernsey day out visit on 9th May and experience Liberation Day.

 For more information on Guernsey please see Visit Guernsey.